 Nietzsche and Kafka stand out as two of the most important prose stylists of the German language.
 At the same time, the period between the beginning of Nietzsche's productive career around 1870 and Kafka's death in 1924 is one of fundamental historical change: It starts with the rise of the German nation-state and ends after the downfall of both the German and the Austro-Hungarian monarchies.
 Not surprisingly, the literature of this era in the German language is marked by similar radical transformations.
 We will attempt to trace these changes by beginning with a discussion of Nietzsche's "Also sprach Zarathustra" (1883-85) and concluding with Kafka's fragmentary novel "Der Process."
 From the perspective of the changing role of literature in response to societal and historical realities, or as a depiction of states of human consciousness, we will investigate a number of additional works: for example, Hugo von Hofmannsthal's "Ein Brief," Gerhart Hauptmann's "Bahnwärter Thiel," Lou Andreas-Salome's "Fenitschka" and Arthur Schnitzler's "Leutnant Gustl," as well as poetry by Rilke, Trakl and Benn.
 All readings and discussion are in German.
 Prerequisite: GERM 325 or equivalent or permission of instructor.
 Offered every two to three years.

 As Tanya Krzywinska writes in "Sex and the Cinema," "From the sanctioned to the forbidden, the suggestive to the blatant, evocations of the sexual have saturated cinema with a heady distillation of fleshly passions."
 For the German-language cinema after reunification, this is especially true, as one of the most commercially successful films of the early days of the Berlin Republic -- the comedy "Maybe, Maybe Not" (Sönke Wortmann) -- aptly demonstrates.
 Criticized for belonging to the contested "comedy wave of the 1990s," few critics are actually aware of the fact that the film is an adaptation of two queer graphic novels by the popular but nonetheless controversial gay cartoonist Ralph König.
 Starting with König's graphic novels and Wortmann's adaptation, the course will take us through different topics and perspectives on sexuality throughout the 1990s and the early 2000s.
 Among the films that will highlight these topics are "Love in Thoughts," a scandal about youth sexuality in Weimar; "Jerichow" a drama set in new Eastern States by Berlin School director Christian Petzold; "Three,"an exploration of the fluidity of sexual orientation by "Run, Lola, Run" director Tom Tykwer; and "A Woman in Berlin" about the sexual violence against German women during the downfall of the Third Reich.
-Additional movies we will interpret include films by Fatih Akin, Michael Haneke, Ulrich Seidl, Eva Urthaler and Matthias Luthardt.
+Additional movies we will interpret include films by Fatih Akin, Michael Haneke, Ulrich Seidl, Maren Ade, Margarethe von Trotta and Matthias Luthardt.
 We will discuss films alongside the books of which they are adaptations, as well as essays by German film studies scholars (Randall Halle, Marco Abel and Helga Druxes, among others).
 Films will be screened in the original German, and most readings, as well as class discussion, will be in German.
 No film studies background required.
 Prerequisite: GERM 325 or above or permission of instructor.
 Generally offered every three years.

 The purpose of this course is twofold: to provide an overview of the development of German literature from the 18th century to the present; and to focus on the ways different writers and thinkers (and later, filmmakers) represent the fundamental human experience of love in exceptional or "uncanny" ways.
 The course begins with a consideration of the role of the emotions versus reason in the German Enlightenment.
 We then turn to the literary works from major German authors, from Goethe to Kleist, Kafka and Thomas Mann, in which love is marked by loss, violence and tragedy and/or elevated to the realm of the aesthetic.
 Freud's theory of love as outlined in his psychoanalytic writings informs the course in general.
 The course will conclude with a selection of films from the postwar era.
 Prerequisite: GERM 325 or above or permission of instructor.
 Generally offered every three years.

 This course offers an opportunity to study on an individual basis an area of special interest — literary, cultural or linguistic — under the regular supervision of a faculty member.
 It is offered primarily to candidates for honors, to majors and, under special circumstances, to potential majors and minors.
 Individual study is intended to supplement, not to take the place of, regular courses in the curriculum of each language program.
 Staff limitations restrict this offering to a very few students.
-To enroll in an individual study, a student must identify a member of the MLL department willing to direct the project and, in consultation with them, write up a one page proposal for the IS which must be approved by the department chair before the individual study can go forward.
+To enroll in an individual study, a student must identify a member of the MLL department willing to direct the project and, in consultation with them, write a one-page proposal for the IS which must be approved by the department chair before the individual study can go forward.
 The proposal should specify the schedule of reading and/or writing assignments and the schedule of meeting periods.
 The amount of work in an IS should approximate that required on average in regular courses of corresponding levels.
 It is suggested that students begin their planning of an IS well in advance, so that they can devise a proposal and seek departmental approval before the registrar's deadline.
 Typically, an IS will earn the student 0.25 or 0.50 units of credit.
 At a minimum, the department expects the student to meet with the instructor one hour per week.
 Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the registrar’s deadline.